ZacharyTStone/haku/README.md

 I also added many smaller features.

-For example I added a rate limiter on the top level get request to prevent DDOS attacks
+For example I added a rate limiter to prevent DDOS attacks

 ```